samwedge/rapiduino/README.md

     led.turn_on()
     led.turn_off()
+    led.toggle()

-You don't need to think of pin numbers, pin states or pin modes beyond the initial set-up.
+You don't need to think of pin states or pin modes when interacting with your components, and you don't need to keep track of which pin is connected to which component - rapiduino will do that for you.

 ## Contribution